ksyasuda/website2.0/src/pages/BlogPosts/Installing-And-Ricing-Arcolinux.md

 which allows for spacing between and around windows.
 Next, to use a new window manager with Plasma, there are two options: a system-wide change, or a user change.
 I chose to do a system-wide change by adding a XSession.

+### Adding a new XSession

+-   First, copy the existing Plasma file in the `/usr/share/xsessions` folder cp plasma.desktop plasma-i3.desktop
+-   Next, open the newly-created `plasma-i3.desktop` file in a text editor and change the exec line to
+    ```
+    [Desktop Entry]
+    Type=XSession
+    Exec=env KDEWM=/usr/bin/i3 /usr/bin/startplasma-x11
+    DesktopNames=KDE
+    Name=Plasma (i3)
+    Comment=Plasma by KDE w/i3
+    ```
+-   Then save and quit the file and logout of the device.
+Upon reaching the login screen, you should see the new XSession to launch into

+After selecting the new XSession and logging in, i3 should be up an running

+## Configuring i3 <a name="configure-i3"></a>

+The next thing on my list was to configure i3 itself.
+I cloned the config file from my [repo](https://github.com/ksyasuda/Sudacode-Rice) and created a sym-link from my custom config file to the default i3 config location `~/.config/i3/config` by running, from within the `Sudacode-Rice/configs` folder, `ln -sr config ~/.config/i3/config`.

+A sym-link, or symbolic link, is analagous to a pointer in C/C++.
+The file at `~/.config/i3/config` is basically a pointer to my custom config file at `Sudacode-Rice/configs/config`.
+So whenever i3 runs and looks for the config file at `~/.config/i3/config` it loads my configuration file.

+My i3-gaps configuration file sets the default 'inner' gap of each window to 20.
+Which basically just puts padding around each window of 20px.

+Additionally, I have it set up so that certain applications launch on specific workspaces:

+-   Emacs and Vim launch on workspace 1
+-   Firefox launches on workspace 2
+-   Vscode launches on workspace 3
+-   Spotify launches on workspace 9

+I have custom keybindings to do things like resizing windows, set windows to float mode, and changing the size of the gaps between and around windows

+There are also keybinding to execute bash scripts that utilize [rofi](https://github.com/davatorium/rofi) to create custom application launchers, tab switchers, and menus.
+I go into more detail about the rofi scrips [here](#rofi-scripts)

 ## Setting up Oh-My-Zsh <a name="oh-my-zsh"></a>